hpccsystems-solutions-lab/EntertainmentData/README.md

 Welcome to the HPCC Systems "Music is Life" ECL Code Challenge!

-The goal of this challenge is to introduce you to big data concepts and best industry practices, including how to process and analyze data using ECL (Enterprise Control Language) in the LexisNexis HPCC Systems platform.
+The goal of this challenge is to introduce you to big data concepts and best industry practices, including how to process and analyze data using ECL (Enterprise Control Language) in the LexisNexis Risk Solutions HPCC Systems platform.

 This challenge starts with an overview of ECL language and its syntax.
 You will be given a series of questions ranging from easy to mid-level difficulty to solve.